MrPYTHONI/bugscan-mr/README.md

 ---

-> ⚠️ WARNING: This tool is not for the faint of heart.
+> ⚠️ WARNING: This is not a toy.
-> 🧠 Created by real hackers, for real recon.
+> 👁️ Built by real hackers, for real cyber operations.
+> 🧠 If you fear the dark… stay away.

 ---

-## 💀 About `bugscan-mr`
+## 💀 What is `bugscan-mr`?

-`bugscan-mr` is a multi-purpose, ultra-aggressive recon & CDN hunting tool designed to rip apart domains, IP ranges, and even APK files to find hidden endpoints, vulnerable assets, and secrets in the shadows.
+`bugscan-mr` is a **lethal recon and CDN hunter** engineered for maximum chaos.
+It tears through domains, IP ranges, and APKs like a beast in the shadows—**exposing secrets, endpoints, and vulnerabilities buried deep within digital infrastructure**.

-It’s built with power, speed, and style—wrapped in a terrifying terminal experience ☠️
+This is not your average scanner—**it’s a weapon** wrapped in a dark, blazing-fast terminal experience.

 ---

-## ⚙️ Features
+## ⚙️ Arsenal & Capabilities

-🧠 **Massive Domain Scanner**
+🧠 **Domain Shredder**
-- Scan domains via `SNI`, `SSL`, `HTTP`, `HTTPS`, and `Proxy`
+- Scan via `SNI`, `SSL`, `HTTP`, `HTTPS`, and `Proxy`
-- Multithreaded.
-Fast.
-Brutal.
+- Extreme multithreading — speed meets destruction.

-🧠 **Subdomain Extraction (Smart Recon Mode)**
+🧠 **Subdomain Intelligence (Recon Mode)**
 - From file or single domain
-- Combines multiple sources:
-  - `subfinder`
-  - `crt.sh`
-  - `alienvault`
-  - `dnsdumpster`
+- Merges data from:
-  - (optional) VirusTotal API
+  - `subfinder`, `crt.sh`, `alienvault`, `dnsdumpster`, *(+ VirusTotal optional)*
-- Saves beautiful subdomain lists
+- Saves clear, clean, deadly lists.

-🧠 **CIDR CDN Scanner**
+🧠 **CDN Hunter (CIDR Mode)**
-- Scan CIDR IP ranges for CDN fingerprints
+- Fingerprint entire IP ranges
-- Detects servers like `cloudflare`, `google frontend`, `akamai`, and more
+- Detect `Cloudflare`, `Google Frontend`, `Akamai`, and more
-- Automatically filters noise like 302 redirects
+- Auto-filters fake signals & 302 decoys.

-🧠 **DNS Range Scanner**
+🧠 **DNS Range Prober**
-- Fast UDP DNS probing
+- Blazing-fast UDP scanner
-- Useful for discovering internal or exposed DNS servers in large IP blocks
+- Uncovers internal or forgotten DNS in vast IP blocks.

-🧠 **APK CDN Hunter**
+🧠 **APK Recon Engine**
-- Extract URLs, domains, and CDN references from `.apk` files
-- Highlight hidden payment links, CDN servers, and sensitive endpoints
+- Rip `.apk` files for URLs, hidden CDN endpoints, payments & secrets
-- Useful for analyzing Android app infrastructure
+- Built for Android app surveillance.

 🧠 **IP Resolver**
-- Convert list of domains to IP addresses
+- Convert domain lists to IPs with speed and elegance
-- Fast multithreaded resolution with beautiful output
+- Optimized output.
+Threads.
+No mercy.

 ---